safwanakbar86/bitcoin_price_predictor/README.md

 3. Model Evaluation: Models were evaluated using Mean Squared Error (MSE), Mean Absolute Error (MAE), and R² Score.

-#### **Key Insights from Model Evaluation**
+### **Key Insights from Model Evaluation**

-#### After evaluating all the models and based on the plots below, the Linear Regression emerged as the best-performing model, achieving the highest R² score and lowest MSE and MAE.
+After evaluating all the models and based on the plots in the code, the Linear Regression emerged as the best-performing model, achieving the highest R² score and lowest MSE and MAE.
 The Deep Learning model performed reasonably well but struggled to capture more complex patterns in the data.
 The Random Forest provided better results, especially for capturing non-linear relationships in the data

-#### **Limitations**
+### **Limitations**

 1. Overfitting: The Random Forest model showed signs of overfitting, as it performed well on training data but not as well on testing data.